andres-erbsen/cjdns-estimate/readme.md

 Average route stretch and failure rate estimation are calculated by trying to route packets from a randomly picked node to another randomly picked node.

+`asgr.tgf` is the graph of autonomous systems in the Internet